KEY FOCUS AREAS IN EDUCATION

-BRIDGE works in four major focus areas in education which serve as levers for systems-wide change.
+BRIDGE works in a number of major focus areas in education which serve as levers for systems-wide change.
 These are:

 School Leadership: Effective leadership is the foundation for successful learning in schools, with the school principal playing a central role as a change agent.
 BRIDGE supports and capacitates school principals in their roles as instructional leaders in order to improve school functionality and enable productive teaching and learning.